 refer to this variable, use the full name.

-For information about the internal implementation of components, see http://dev.mysql.com/doc/dev/mysql-server/latest/PAGE_EXTENDING.html.
+For information about the internal implementation of components, see the MySQL Server Doxygen documentation, available at https://dev.mysql.com/doc/index-other.html.
 For example, if you intend to write your own components, this information is important for understanding how components work.